≡ Menu

 Is the Canaan dog breed a healthy one?

 You bet!
-They’re actually one of the healthiest purebred breeds out there!
-This is because the breed itself was only properly established in 1977, and therefore they have not suffered from over-breeding that many other breeds have (at least for now).
+They’re one of the healthiest purebred breeds out there!
+This is because the breed itself was only adequately established in 1977, and therefore they have not suffered from over-breeding that many other species have (at least for now).

 That said however…

-Health problems you may want to be on the lookout for should include: luxating patella (or floating kneecap), Hip Dysplasia and Osteochondritis Dissecans (cracks in the joint muscles and bones.)
+Health problems you may want to look for should include: luxating patella (or floating kneecap), Hip Dysplasia and Osteochondritis Dissecans (cracks in the joint muscles and bones.)

-As usual, be wary of bad breeders.
+Like usual, please be careful of bad breeders.
 Puppy farms are a huge problem in the States today, and there are ways to tell if your breeder or pet store is using puppy farmers to stock their wares.

 In general…

-• If they do not or cannot provide you with proper documentation then do not buy.
+- If they do not or cannot provide you with proper documentation, do not buy.

-A genuine Canaan puppy breeder will be able to provide you with documentation for both parents if you ask.
-They will also have healthy, happy dogs that have been raised in a safe and comfortable environment, with no risk of loss of life to the mother.
+If you ask, a genuine Canaan puppy breeder can provide documentation for both parents.
+They will also have healthy, happy dogs raised in a safe and comfortable environment, with no risk of losing life to the mother.

-If you would like further guidance on where to buy your Canaan puppy specifically then go to the Kennel Club website, where you will be able to find a list of properly screened and reputable breeders to buy from.
+If you would like more guidance on where to buy your Canaan puppy specifically, you can go to the Kennel Club website to find a list of suitably screened and reputable breeders to buy from.

-… the Canaan dog breed is a excellent dog breed, it’s just a matter of whether or not you’ll be an excellent owner for one of these fabulous animals.
+The Canaan dog breed is excellent; it’s just a matter of whether or not you’ll be a wonderful owner of one of these fabulous animals.

-And unfortunately, this is something that we here at IndulgeYourPet simply can’t answer but we would suggest that you take the time to reach out to a Canaan dog owner in your area and get to know one of these dogs before you do decide to purchase a Canaan puppy, or better yet, adopt a Canaan dog rescue.
+And unfortunately, this is something that we here at IndulgeYourPet can’t answer.
+Still, we would suggest that you take the time to reach out to a Canaan dog owner in your area and get to know one of these dogs before you do decide to purchase a Canaan puppy or better yet, adopt a Canaan dog rescue.

-This way, you’ll be able to know for sure if getting a Canaan is right for you!
+This way, you’ll be able to know for sure if getting a Canaan is suitable for you!